CurveDocs/curve-docs/docs/factory/stableswap-ng/overview.md

 # **Implementations**

-The StableSwap-NG Factory makes use of **blueprint contracts** to deploy its contracts from the implementations.
+The Stableswap-NG Factory makes use of **blueprint contracts** to deploy its contracts from the implementations.

 !!!warning
     **Implementation contracts are upgradable.** They can either be replaced, or additional implementation contracts can be added.
 Therefore, please always make sure to check the most recent ones.